 In the world of the Japanese theater, Nohgaku (Noh and Kyogen), Kabuki, and Bunraku have each been recognized by UNESCO as a World Intangible Cultural Heritage.
-To discover how these beloved forms of Japanese theater originated and rose to fame during the Edo period, WAttention met with Professor Ryuichi Kodama of the Faculty of Letters, Arts and Sciences at Waseda University and Vice Director of the Tsubouchi Memorial Theatre Museum.
-Professor Kodama is an expert in the fields of Theater Studies and History of Performing Arts, with extensive knowledge of Kabuki theater.
-This article is based on our conversation.
+To discover how these beloved forms of Japanese theater originated and rose to fame during the Edo period, WAttention met with Professor Ryuichi Kodama of the Faculty of Letters, Arts and Sciences at Waseda University.
+Additionally, he is the Vice Director of the Tsubouchi Memorial Theatre Museum.
+Professor Kodama is an expert in the fields of Theater Studies and History of Performing Arts.
+Over the years he has gained extensive knowledge of Kabuki theater.

 Kabuki was at the heart of the flourishing Japanese theater in the Edo period.
 Audiences loved the elegant costumes, make-up, spectacular backdrop scene paintings, and sets.
 However, it was the actors’ stunningly detailed performances and stage techniques such as mawari-butai (the revolving stage developed in the mid-1700s), seri (the rising and lowering of sections of the stage used since the mid-1700s), and hayagawari (lightening-fast costume changes) which drove audiences mad with excitement.

 Amazingly, these spectacles are still seen today, which contributes to the incredible popularity of Kabuki.
-Today’s classic plays were written predominantly during the Edo period.
-They were considered new works back then, but as they were continually performed over the years, they became the classics that are revered now.
-Many scripts for Kabuki were written with a particular actor in mind.
-Actors during the Edo period were extremely popular with commoners, so much so that ukiyo-e woodblock prints of them became sought after Edo souvenirs.
-Famous Kabuki actors were paid very well too.
+In fact, today’s classic plays were written predominantly during the Edo period.
+They were considered new works back then, but they were continually performed over the years.
+Consequently, they became the classics that are revered now.

-With the incredible popularity of Kabuki and its actors, tickets could be expensive since, just as now, the audience could watch one play for an entire day while enjoying o-bento (lunch boxes) available between intermissions.
-Kabuki today is most similar to the kind of theater performed in the mid to the late Edo period.
+With the incredible popularity of Kabuki and its actors, tickets could be expensive.
+The reason was because the audience could watch one play for an entire day while enjoying o-bento (lunch boxes) available between intermissions.
+In general, kabuki today is most similar to the kind of theater performed in the mid to the late Edo period.